Ninja AD600CO Foodi 7-in-1 FlexBasket Air Fryer review: cook like a pro

 You suffer from hyperacusis

-This is my first experience of Air Fryers so I don’t know if it’s louder than any others but I do know the noise levels got on my nerves at times.
-I am very noise intolerant, though!
+This is my first experience with Air Fryers, so I don’t know if it’s louder than any others, but I do know the noise levels got on my nerves at times.
+I am very noise-intolerant, though!

 Your countertops are full

-You’ll need plenty of space to host this Air Fryer, but if it was smaller, it wouldn't suit families.
+You’ll need plenty of space to host this Air Fryer, but if it were smaller, it wouldn't suit families.
 I think it’s worth sacrificing a toaster or two.

 How does the Ninja Foodi DualZone FlexBasket compare?

 For families and flexible cooking, the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone is in a class of its own.
-Still, if you weren’t concerned about cooking really big joints of meat, you could consider the Ninja Foodi 6-in-1 Smart 10-qt.
-2-Basket Air Fryer with Smart Cook System, which has a clever food probe feature that takes the guesswork out of achieving your desired tenderness levels for meat and veg.
+Still, if you weren’t concerned about cooking big meat joints, you could consider the Ninja Foodi 6-in-1 Smart 10-qt.
+2-Basket Air Fryer with Smart Cook System has a clever food probe feature that takes the guesswork out of achieving your desired tenderness levels for meat and veg.

 For more functionality, check out the Proscenic T31 Air Fryer, which has two cavities and 12 cooking settings.
-The glass door makes it easier to keep an eye on progress than closed drawer models, and it has a cool rotisserie feature, too.
+Its glass door makes it easier to monitor progress than closed drawer models, and it has a cool rotisserie feature, too.

 If you don’t have many mouths to feed and are happy with one-basket cooking, then a single-drawer Air Fryer could be just the ticket.
-We particularly love the Cosori Pro III, which has a lot of fans online, and not just because of its appealing price tag.
+We particularly love the Cosori Pro III, which has many fans online, and not just because of its appealing price tag.

 How I tested the Ninja Foodi DualZone FlexBasket